The ABSOLUTE BEST Chicken Noodle Soup is quick and easy to make using a rotisserie chicken, and so delicious people beg for the recipe!

 - Heat olive oil in a large stock pot over medium -medium high heat.
-Once it becomes bubbly and fragrant, add the celery, carrots and onion.
+Once it becomes bubbly and fragrant, add the celery, carrots, onion and poultry seasoning.
 Sauté until the vegetables are tender, about 5-10 minutes.

 - Remove any string or bands from the rotisserie chicken.
 Place the entire rotisserie chicken on top of the vegetable mixture.
 Then pour the broth over the top of the chicken.
 Bring the pot to a boil, then reduce heat to low and allow soup to simmer for 30 minutes.

 - While the soup simmers, mix the cornstarch and water until the cornstarch is completely dissolved.